How to Fix a Mistaken Commit Immediately?

 $ git commit --amend --no-edit

-Git also allows you to modify the message of the last commit using the command git commit --amend -m <message>.
+Git also allows you to change the message of the last commit with the command git commit --amend -m <message>.

 $ git reset --hard origin/develop